|Rare Book & Manuscript Library|

 The 52 scrapbooks are located on site.

 Boxes 1-44 of this collection are located off-site.
-You will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.